 What To Expect From A Skin Cancer Screening

 If we’ve said it once, we’ve said it 1,000 times.
 Get an annual skin cancer screening!
 It’s so very important and so very easy.
-Dr. Perri constantly stresses the importance of early detection to his patients in Spring.
+Dr. Perri constantly stresses the importance of early detection to his patients.
 After all, though skin cancer is the most common type of cancer, it is also the most curable if caught and treated early.

 Many men and women have never had a skin cancer screening and wonder what they should expect.
 Well, to ease your worries, we’re going to go over the process here in this blog.
 You’ll be ready and willing to stop by and see Dr. Perri when you’re done reading!